-All Salvo programs are built using projects.
-Usually the project type is the one native to the tool being used, e.g. Microchip MPLAB projects (.pjt) or Keil μ Vision2 (.uV2) projects.
+Nearly all Salvo applications are built using projects.
+Usually the project type is the one native to the tool being used, e.g. Microchip MPLAB projects ( .mcp) or Keil μ Vision2 ( .uv2) projects.

 Programs can be built using Salvo libraries or Salvo source code.
 Projects follow the naming convention shown below: